dixonary/rM-inspirobot/README.md

 # rM-inspirobot
-Inspirational quotes on your lock screen.
+Inspirational quotes on your reMarkable suspend screen.